veillette/opticsTextbook/content/Chap07Lasers/Lasers.md

 \theta = \frac{\lambda}{D}.
 \end{align*}
 ```
 The diffraction-limited divergence thus depends on the wavelength and decreases when the diameter of the emitting surface increases.
-With a laser source, the diffraction-limited convergence angle can almost be reached and therefore a collimated beam with very high intensity can be realised ({numref}`Fig_7_02_Laser_Source_Collimation`).
+With a laser source, the diffraction-limited convergence angle can almost be reached and therefore a collimated beam with very high intensity can be realized ({numref}`Fig_7_02_Laser_Source_Collimation`).

 ```{figure} Images/Chapter_7/7_02_Laser_Source_Collimation.png
 :name: Fig_7_02_Laser_Source_Collimation